kestra-io/docs/content/blogs/use-case-apps.md

 Kestra is at its best when the automation built can be used in our daily work.
 It's not only a scheduler but a real automation platform.

-For example, Product or Sales team might want to qualify user research response or leads discussion.
-It's usually something manual, that go through some scoring, etc.
+For example, Product or Sales team might want to qualify user research responses or leads discussions.
+It's usually manual process that go through some spreadsheet overhead, hand-operated scoring, etc.

-What if we can just bring context of a discussion or project to our favorite LLM, ask for qualification bounded to a certain set of rules and get associated response as well as qualification score ?
+What if we can just bring context of a discussion or project to our favorite LLM, ask for bounded qualification with certain set of rules and get associated responses?

 Under the hood it's a matter of building a Kestra Flow that will call Hugging Face API.
-We can expose this complex logic within an Apps where, as a user, I only give the context hit executes and get suggested answers for my user and corresponding categorization.
+We can expose this complex logic within an Apps where, as a user, we only give the context, hit executes, and get suggested answers for our user and corresponding categorization.

-I could even connect this to my CRM or database to automatically track discussions and leads pipelines.
+We could even connect this to my CRM or database to automatically track discussions and leads pipelines.

-EXAMPLE FLOW
+In the example below we automate user's message categorization and probe a LLM to give a corresponding answer:

 ```
 id: user_research_categorization_feedback